vinaybist/MCP/MCPSecuirty.md

 ![image](https://github.com/user-attachments/assets/eef21ead-18a9-45ab-b006-561cae4ec8a1)

 As a result, developers often need to create redundant implementations or wrappers for each SDK or platform.
 While the ecosystem is evolving rapidly, developers still have to write integration logic in proprietary ways.
 Each developer approaches external service integration differently.

 For instance, connecting to a database is a common integration task, yet each implementation can be different and isolated.
 One developer may prioritize secure connections, while another may overlook it.
 This lack of consistency creates a strong need for standardized interfaces to improve reusability and reduce effort duplication.

 To address this, Anthropic has introduced the _Model Context Protocol_ (MCP) an open protocol that standardizes how applications provide context to LLMs.
-With MCP developers need not learn different schemas, no redundancy for each provider and can manage state and error handling.
+With MCP, developers need not learn different schemas, no redundancy for each provider and can manage state and error handling.

 ## MCP architecture

 MCP is a client server architecture.
 In this protocol there are 3 main actors - MCP Host, MCP Client and MCP Server.

-MCP Host - System which holds the MCP clients or home for MCP Clients or where Client code runs.
+- **MCP Host** - System which holds the MCP clients or home for MCP Clients or where Client code runs.
 For example Desktop Computer or Mobile Phone
-MCP Client - The piece of software or application which invokes Tools, insert prompts (user provided) and can query for Resources.
+- **MCP Client** - The piece of software or application which invokes Tools, inserts prompts (user provided) and can query for Resources.
 For example Claude Desktop, Cursor or Windsurf.
-MCP Server - The piece of software or API which abstract Tools logic.
+- **MCP Server** - The piece of software or API which abstracts Tools logic.
 It exposes Resources and Prompts (code provided)

 ![image](https://github.com/user-attachments/assets/d3dd90e6-e364-404f-b184-1dbf8c9bab24)
 -- Above diagram is referenced from Anthropic blog

 **Note:** The real power comes when you have remote MCP server.
-This empowers many use cases and creates a MCP servers economy.
-We will be agumenting this above with a remote server (lets sat MCP Server D)  as well to dice it for all possible potiential threats.
+This empowers many use cases and creates an MCP servers economy.
+We will be augmenting this above with a remote server (let's say MCP Server D) as well to slice it for all possible potential threats.

-There are 5 main primitive of the protocol:
+There are 5 main primitives of the protocol:
 - Prompt (User Controlled)
 - Resources (Application Control)
-- Tool Use (Model Controled)
+- Tool Use (Model Controlled)
 - Sampling (Server to client communication)
 - Root (Server to client communication)
 - Notification (Server's push notification capability/notify client)

 ## Why SDL is key for MCP security

-Our approach is to go with the primitives and try to find the potiential threats and see how SDL is useful to mitigate those.
+Our approach is to go with the primitives and try to find the potential threats and see how SDL is useful to mitigate those.

 ## Prompt